jonahansmulcrone/jonahansmulcrone/README.md

 <h1 align="left">Hi there, I'm Jonah! 👋🏻</h1>

-<h3 align="left">I am a software developer currently working on an Investments Research platform called FinSight.</h3>
+<h3 align="left">I am a software developer @ Corporate Tools.
+In my free time I have been working on a project, Apple Reader, which aims to help people learn English through language acquisition.</h3>

 ## Education & Certifications
 <ul>